How to Legally Change Your Name in California: a Complete Guide (2024)

 - Contact your healthcare providers to update your name in their records.
 This ensures that your medical records, prescriptions, and insurance claims are under your new name.

-- Notify your health, auto, and home insurance companies of your name change by providing them with your updated documents.
+- Notify your health, auto, and home/apartment insurance companies of your name change by providing them with your updated documents.
 Similarly, update your name with utility companies (electricity, water, internet) to ensure billing and service records are correct.

 EZ Name Change Services in California